Scalable Spin Qubit Architecture with Donor-Cluster Arrays in Silicon: Performance of multi-qubit gates between spin qubits in clusters

-The compiled circuit for a nuclear-nuclear CNOT gate within the 2P cluster (with $\rm{N_{2L}}$ as the target qubit) is shown in Fig.~\ref{fig:intra}(a).
+We first evaluate the performance of intra-cluster CNOT-qubit gates.
+Figure \ref{fig:gate_ct}(a) shows the compiled circuit for a nuclear-nuclear CNOT gate within the 2P cluster (with $\rm{N_{2L}}$ as the target qubit).
 The CNOT gate is realized by applying Hadamard $H$ gates to the target nuclear spin qubit before and after the CZ gate.
-To give a conservative performance estimate, we calculate the infidelity of CNOT gates with the most severe crosstalk in the ESR operations.
-In Fig.~\ref{fig:intra}(b), the dependence of the CNOT gate infidelity $e_{ct}^{\rm{Intra-ESR}}$ on $J_{\rm{off}}$ and $\Delta A$ is similar to that of intra-cluster ESR operations.
-The effect of single-qubit decoherence is shown in Fig.~\ref{fig:intra}(c), where $J_{\rm{off}} = 3$ MHz and $A_{0}= 15$ MHz.
-The selectable electron manipulation time can be determined by the region enclosed by the white dashed lines, corresponding an infidelity of $e_{\rm{Intra-Toffoli}}<0.05$).
-The upper bound of the ESR operation time $\tau_{e}$ is determined by the electron decoherence time $T_{2}^{e}$, while the lower bound is limited by the minimum frequency detuning required to avoid driving errors.
-The trade-off between crosstalk error and decoherence-induced error can be mitigated by optimizing the coherence of qubits.
+To give a conservative performance estimation, we calculate the infidelity of intra-cluster CNOT gates with the most severe crosstalk in the ESR operations.
+In Fig.~\ref{fig:gate_ct}(b), the dependence of the CNOT gate infidelity $1-F_{\rm{Intra-CNOT}}$ on $J_{\rm{off}}$ and $\Delta A$ is similar to that of the crosstalk error of intra-cluster ESR operations (Supplementary Materials Fig.~\ref{fig:control-Addressibility}(b)~\cite{supp}).
+High-fidelity ($>99\%$) intra-cluster CNOT gate is achievable.
+Figure \ref{fig:gate_ct}(c) shows the effect of single-qubit decoherence and ESR operation time $\tau_{e}$, where the black dashed line corresponds to an infidelity of $1-F_{\rm{Intra-CNOT}}<0.05$ ($J_{\rm{off}} = 3$ MHz and $A_{0}= 15$ MHz).
+The upper bound of the ESR operation time $\tau_{e}$ is determined by the electron decoherence time $T_{2}^{e}$, while the lower bound is limited by the minimum frequency detuning required to avoid driving-induced crosstalk errors.